-Jenn Skelding, Director of the Learning Commons 604.513.2121 ext.
-3746 jenn.skelding@twu.ca Joshua Park, Administrative and Communications Coordinator 604.513.2121 ext.
-2017 joshua.park@twu.ca Core Hours:
+Jenn Skelding, Executive Director of the Learning Commons

+604.513.2121 ext.
+3746

+jenn.skelding@twu.ca

+Dave Stinson, Director, Equity of Access & Learning Resources

+604.513.2121 ext.
+3404

+stinson@twu.ca

+Tamara Witzel, Administrative Assistant 604.513.2121 ext.
+2017 tamara.witzel@twu.ca

+Core Hours:

-8:30 am - 4:30 pm, Monday - Friday Supplemental Instruction: refer to the Learning Commons website, Instagram and Twitter for regular updates per semester.
+8:00 am - 5:00 pm, Monday - Friday Supplemental Instruction: refer to the Learning Commons website, Instagram and Twitter for regular updates per semester.
+Academic Advising Academic advising is an integral component of the learning process at Trinity Western University.

-Academic Advising

-Academic advising is an integral component of the learning process at Trinity Western University.
 Advising staff are available to assist students in developing their program of studies.
 Services include the selection of a degree program, long-term planning, course selection for each semester, and the adjustment to academic life.

-The Advising Office, in consultation with the Office of the Registrar and the deans of the faculties and schools, will assign each student (advisee) to an academic advisor.
+The Advising Office, in consultation with the Office of the Registrar and the Deans of the faculties and schools, will assign each student (advisee) to an academic advisor.
 Each advisor is a faculty member in the advisee's chosen field of study, thus ensuring a perspective from which guidance on discipline-specific issues such as careers and graduate study options can be provided.

-As students progress through their educational experience at TWU, they may find that a change of program and/or advisor is necessary.
+As students' progress through their educational experience at TWU, they may find that a change of program and/or advisor is necessary.
 The Advising Office is available to facilitate any changes.
 The overarching goal of the Advising Office is to ensure that each student progresses through to graduation.
 The Advising Office collaborates with the Admissions Office, the Office of the Registrar, Financial Aid, Student Life, and all faculties and schools.
 Contact Information:

-Colleen Hansen, Coordinator of Academic

-Advising

-604.513.2121 ext.
-3627

-colleen.hansen@twu.ca

-Tamara Witzel, Administrative Assistant, Academic Advising 604.513.2182 tamara.witzel@twu.ca Hours:
+Colleen Hansen, Coordinator of Academic Advising 604.513.2121 ext.
+3627 colleen.hansen@tvu.ca Tamara Witzel, Administrative Assistant, Academic Advising 604.513.2182 tamara.witzel@twu.ca Hours:

-8:30 am to 4:30 pm, Monday - Friday,
+8:30 am to 4:30 pm, Monday - Friday, Email:

-Email: